kiwix/kiwix-apple/README.md

 Kiwix for iOS and macOS can run, in both cases, on x86_64 or arm64.

+### Testing

+To run the tests, you need to select one of the following Xcode schemes:
+- **Kiwix** - this includes the unit tests.
+To run it: from the Product menu select Test, or press (CMD) ⌘ + U.
+It can be run on both iOS and macOS destinations.
+- **UITests_iOS** - this includes the UI automated tests for iOS.
+Select an appropriate iOS destination for this before running.
+Similarly with (CMD) ⌘ + U.
+- **UITests_macOS** - this includes the UI automated tests for macOS, please select macOS as the destination ((CMD) ⌘ + U to run).
+You might require to enable Automation in Settings and give admin consent to run it.

+To learn more about UI tests, please refer to [the documentation on XCUIAutomation.](https://developer.apple.com/documentation/xcuiautomation)

 ### Switch to another version of the `CoreKiwix.xcframework`

 `CoreKiwix.xcframework` is published with all supported platforms and CPU architectures: